 Because of many things, Vienna is a great place for families with children to consider.
 First of all, many other families with children live here, making Vienna a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Vienna has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Vienna’s overall crime rate is lower than average for the country.

-Despite being a small town, Vienna has a lot of people using the subway to get to and from work every day.
-Most of these people on the subway are using it to get to good jobs in other cities.
+In Vienna, a lot of people use the subway to get to work every day though Vienna is a relatively small town.
+Those that ride the subway are primarily traveling out of town to good jobs in other cities.

 The per capita income in Vienna in 2010 was $58,907, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $235,628 for a family of four.